-In the last year CLCAC has developed its fee for service activities and has successfully delivered on contracts with the Commonwealth Department of Agriculture, Carpentaria Shire Council, Burke Shire Council and Queensland Parks and Wildlife.
+In the last year CLCAC has developed its fee for service activities and successfully delivered on contracts with the Commonwealth Department of Agriculture and Water Resources, Carpentaria Shire Council and Burke Shire Council.
 These contracts focused on feral animal control, weed control, biosecurity monitoring and landscape management using fire as the primary management tool.

-In order to improve how we manage country and build the capacity of our ranger teams, CLCAC rangers frequently undertake refresher training to ensure they have the most up to date skills.
-This year the Rangers have successfully completed training for a wide variety of skills, including; fire management, chemical control of weeds, operating chainsaws, bird and animal biodiversity surveys (with a emphasis on remote crocodile management and migratory shorebird monitoring), first aid, feral animal control using aerial platform shooting and marine turtle monitoring.
+CLCAC Rangers undertake a range of training in order to continually build the capacity of the Ranger teams and improve how we manage country.
+This year CLCAC Rangers have successfully completed a range of introductory and refresher training for a variety of skills including; fire management, chemical control of weeds, operating chainsaws, bird and animal biodiversity surveys, first aid, feral animal control using aerial platform shooting, ATV/ side-by-side, 4WD recovery and marine turtle monitoring.